 - Do teachers share and talk to parents about their child’s daily activities, either at drop-off or pick-up?

 - Does the program incorporate technology as a communication tool?
 If so, is information shared with parents on how to access it and how the information is kept secured?

 - Are parents encouraged to visit at any time?

 - Are there ways for parents to be involved in the program?
 How are parent ideas incorporated into the program?

-- Are there regular opportunities (at least twice per year) where parents can meet with the staff and share their child’s strengths and hear how their child is developing skills?
+- Are there regular opportunities (at least twice per year) where parents can meet with the teachers and share their child’s strengths and hear how their child is developing skills?

-- How often do staff share observations and ongoing assessment information with parents?
+- How often do teachers share observations and ongoing assessment information with parents?

-- How do staff work with parents to incorporate the family’s culture and values into the classroom?
+- How do teachers work with parents to incorporate the family’s culture and values into the classroom?

 - How are transitions from classroom to classroom handled?
 What type of support does the program offer to both the parents and the child during this time?